Sirillion/smxhudchangelog/README.md

 ### WORK IN PROGRESS:
 - Complete re-design of SMXhud is in the works.
 Will update with more information soon.

 ---

+## **v2.5.23.0**

+`Branch: Stable Release - Released: 13.01.2026`

+### CHANGES:
+- The minimap has gotten a facelift.
+- The quest and recipe trackers have been completely redone and separated to avoid overlap.
+- Moved the Twitch section to avoid overlap with the quest tracker.

+### FIXES:

+### UPDATES:

+---